Giuseppe-Della-Corte/It-Chapterize/README.md

 ## Main Changes
 - All regular expressions were modified so as to detect the most likely Italian chapters headings
-- Chapter Headings are included at the beginning of each extracted chapter
+- Chapter headings are included at the beginning of each extracted chapter
 - The value of the delta variable for removing chapter headings that are likely to be part of a Table of Contents was increased
 - An additional function removes short detected chapters, that are likely to be false positive chapters/spurious text